 Margaret Armor Robertson.

 Born June 16, 1891Montreal, Quebec.
-Died December 6, 1948.
+Died December 6, 1948 Montreal, Quebec.
 This artist became a member of a group of women painters

 of Montreal who would study with the top Canadian painters of the day.
 She

 joined the Beaver Hall Hill group of artists and the Canadian Group

 of Painters.
 She

 would be a colleague of the members of the famous Group of Seven but her approach

 to art was different and individualistic.
 She was a landscape artist who loved

 the Laurentians and the lower St. Lawrence areas depicting convent